 -Making various Easter crafts.

 -For volunteer opportunities, I happen to know that animal shelters often need extra volunteers on holidays because their staff is out of town.
+I used to do this before I had kids.

 What else can you think of?